 Although advances in brief anesthesia and neuromuscular paralysis have improved the safety and tolerability of ECT, this modality poses numerous risks, including those associated with general anesthesia, postictal confusion, and, more rarely, short-term memory difficulties.

 CBT is a structured, and didactic form of therapy that focuses on helping individuals identify and modify maladaptive thinking and behavior patterns (16 to 20 sessions).
 It is based on the premise that patients who are depressed exhibit the “cognitive triad” of depression, which includes a negative view of themselves, the world, and the future.
 Patients with depression also exhibit cognitive distortions that help to maintain their negative beliefs.
-CBT for depression typically includes behavioral strategies (i.e., activity scheduling), as well as cognitive restructuring for the purpose of changing negative automatic thoughts and addressing maladaptive schemas.
+CBT for depression typically includes behavioral strategies (i.e., activity scheduling), as well as cognitive restructuring to change negative automatic thoughts and addressing maladaptive schemas.

 There is evidence supporting the use of CBT with individuals of all ages.
-It is also considered to be efficacious for the prevention of relapse.
+It is also considered being efficacious for the prevention of relapse.
 It is particularly valuable for elderly patients, who may be more prone to problems or side effects with medications.

 Education plays an important role in the successful treatment of major depressive disorder.
-This would include education of the family as well as the patient.
+This would include education of the family and the patient.
 Lack of accurate information and misperceptions of the illness as a personal weakness or failing leads to painful stigmatization and avoidance of the diagnosis by many of those affected.
-Patients should be aware of the rationale behind the choice of treatment, potential adverse effects, and expected results.
+Patients should know the rationale behind the choice of treatment, potential adverse effects, and expected results.
 The involvement of the patient in the treatment plan can enhance medication compliance and referral for psychotherapy.
 Engaging family members can be a critical component of a treatment plan.
 Family members are helpful informants, can ensure medication compliance, be a big source of social support and can encourage patients to change behaviors that perpetuate depression (e.g., inactivity).